tgbnhy/k-paths-clustering/README.md

 We use the map-matched dataset, it covers the road network, and trajectory data composed of integer ids. https://sites.google.com/site/shengwangcs/torch

+Download the dataset from the above link, and put the dataset into "data_porto" or "data_tdrive".

 ## Paper

 ## Visualization
 We use mapv to visulized the cluster result using different color.

+A visualization using dynamic flow can be found in http://115.146.93.77:8080/TTorchServer/.

 ## Citation